Edith Watson (police officer)

 Edith Mary Watson (née Wall; 6 November 1888 – 25 March 1966) was a British suffragist, police officer and campaigner against Female Genital Mutilation in the 1930s.

 Early life and education

-Edith Mary Wall was born on 6 November 1888 in Hackney Union Workhouse in the London Borough of Hackney, to Martha Wall, an unmarried servant.
-The young Edith grew up in Marylebone with her mother and step family.
+Edith Mary Wall was born on 6 November 1888 in Hackney Union Workhouse in the London Borough of Hackney, to Martha Wall, an unmarried domestic servant.
+Martha married after Edith's birth, and the young Edith grew up in Marylebone with her mother and step family.
 She attended Bell Street board school and Hampden Gurney School, and assisted her mother in sewing buttons onto shirts to earn income for the family.

 At age fourteen she left school and was employed as a children's nurse in South Africa.
 She became a Salvation Army captain, and formed her political ambitions when she was nearly raped by a fellow member.
 She left South Africa and the Salvation Army in 1909 and her allegiance moved to socialism.
 She married a Post Office worker named Ernest John Watson in 1912 and used Watson as her surname from then on.
+The couple had a son in 1919 but later divorced.